PURSHHH/PURSHHH/README.md

-, Call me Alucard or Thao (Im fine with any or those two)
+, Call me Alucard or Thao (Im fine with any of those two)

 , My pronouns is She/her, They/Them if you dont know my gender.
 Any other pronouns are also okay since many people missgender me but if you know me i would prefer She/her, thank you.